FCE Reading and Use of English Practice Test 1

 35 C. Paragraph Six: I fell as I climbed up the ladder and cracked three ribs.

-36 B.but we had so many compliments, I decided to go ahead with more.
-Answer A mentions a minor point.
+36 B.‘… but we had so many compliments, I decided to go ahead with more’.
+Answer A focuses on a minor point.
 Answer C is not mentioned.
 The opposite of Answer D is said in the text.

 Part 6